vplagnol/BCGES_short_courses/README.md

 Session 7, Thursday PM: VP and Nick Owen, RNA-Seq differential expression analysis

 Session 8, Friday AM:  TC, Population genetics, application, summary

+--------- Additional instructions
+If you want to be able to compile the Rnw files you need to install 2 things:

+- pdflatex is done by running
+sudo apt-get install texline

+- package "knitr" in R, start R and run install.packages("knitr")

+then a "make" command in each session should run the code and update the pdf files.